michaelmosch15/CPE487galaga/README.md

 | `btnu` | 1-bit | M18 | LVCMOS33 | Up button - reset game | User input |

 **Input Modifications from Starter Code:**
-- **`btnu` (Reset Button):** This input was **added** to the project.
-The original Pong game used a different reset mechanism.
+- **`btnu` (Reset Button):** This input was added to the project.
 We added this button to provide a dedicated reset function, mapped to pin M18 in the constraint file.
-This demonstrates our ability to add new inputs and modify the constraint file accordingly.

 ### Outputs (From FPGA to Board)